Skip to Main Content

 Example with shareable URL generated by the AI Tool:

 Author (Year).
 Title of software program (Version) [Format], Publisher*, accessed Day Month Year.
-URL
+Available at: URL

 Example without shareable URL: